secure-software-engineering/authcheck/Evaluation_With_FredBet/Evaluation.md

 ## Input models introducing CWEs

-There is also *ZYX* folder which contains the configuration files and inaccurate input models for introducing CWE 862 and CWE 863, each in two controllers.
+There is also *fredbet-conf-with-cwes* folder which contains the configuration files and inaccurate input models for introducing CWE 862 and CWE 863, each in two controllers.
 They as aforementioned, do not need to be separate files and can be merged easily into two files, if it is desired.
 The CWEs and their controllers are listed below.

 |    CWE Type       |    Controller              |
 |-------------------|----------------------------|